By Glen C. Strathy

 Okay, this one is a little weird, because it disrupts your sense of how the story unfolds sequentially.
 However, it can help you look at how well each part of your story stands on its own merits.
 It also encourages you to pay close attention to each sentence, since you will approach sentences with a weaker awareness of their context.

 To use this technique, you don't actually read each sentence backwards.
 You just start with the last part of the story and work your way forward.
-With a novel, you might start by reviewing the last chapter, then the second last, etc. With a short story, you might start with the fourth act (assuming you have a 4-act structure), then the third act, etc.
+With a novel, you might start by reviewing the last chapter, then the second last, etc. With a short story, you might start with the fourth act (assuming you have a 4-act structure), then the third act, etc. Or you might start with the last paragraph and work backwards one paragraph at a time.

 Okay, once you have dealt with the problems of familiarity and unfamiliarity, it's time to move on to the actual steps you will take to revise a story, starting with the subject of the next article, Substantive Self-Editing.